HIV (Human Immunodeficiency Virus) InfectionSkip to the navigation

 If a test on urine or saliva shows that you are infected with HIV, you will probably have a blood test to confirm the results.

 - Get tested again.
-Tests at 6, 12, and 24 weeks can be done to be sure you are not infected.
+A repeat test may be done after a few weeks to be sure you are not infected.

 - Meanwhile, take steps to prevent the spread of the virus, in case you do have it.